How to Spot Check Your Data

 Move the Last Gift, Lifetime Giving, and Largest Gift columns to the Active section and scroll down to click Save Columns.
 This view will allow you to check your data thoroughly.

 As you scroll through the data results, you will want to spot check and some questions to ask yourself are:

 - Is the Last Gift the same or less than the Largest Gift?

 - Is the Lifetime Giving the same or more than the Largest Gift?

 LYBUNT & SYBUNT

 We recommend checking your LYBNUTs and SYBUNTS in EverTrue.
-LYBUNT status occurs when last gift date is within one previous year from the fiscal year start date.
+LYBUNT status occurs when the last gift date is within one previous year from the fiscal year start date.
 Similarly, SYBUNT status occurs when there is a last gift date that occurs prior to one previous year from the fiscal year start date.
-Filter on Giving Patterns and spot check some of your LYBUNTs and SYBUNTs.
+Filter on Giving Patterns and spot-check some of your LYBUNTs and SYBUNTs.
 Make sure that the last gift field and the fiscal year totals reflect this status.
 You can also see their Giving Pattern on their profile: